Parrot-Developers/sequoia-ptpy/README.md

+# Introduction

-Pure Python implementation of the PTP standard.
+Pure Python implementation of the PTP standard as specified in ISO15740:2013(E).

-This implementation is transport agnostic and can be used along with USB or IP layers to communicate with PTP compliant cameras.
+This implementation is transport agnostic and can be used along with USB, serial or IP layers to communicate with PTP compliant cameras.

+# Transport

-A proof-of-concept USB implementation is provided using PyUSB
+A proof-of-concept USB implementation is provided using PyUSB.
+Though it might not work with all USB controllers in cameras today.
+In some operating systems, it might be necessary to be `root` in order to access USB devices directly.

+# Extensions

+Full support for the Parrot Drone SAS extension is provided.
+Extensions are meant to provice vendor-specific sets of operations, events and properties.

+Partial support for Canon and Microsoft (MTP) extensions is provided.
+Full support is expected eventually.

+In general these do not need to overwrite any base PTP operations, events or properties.

+# Requirements

+A `requirements.txt` file is provided for ease of development.